SachinAthu/onepay-api-docs/README.md

 You can add languages by adding new folders at the appropriate path level.

 More details inside the `code_samples` folder README.

+### Get Compiled Output - HTML

+#### `npx redoc-cli bundle openapi.yaml`
+This will generate a single html file called redoc-static.html, which is a static, fully-functional version of the documentation.